Spring 2021 FAQs for Students

 When will this exercise take place?

-Students will have from October 1st through the 31st to complete the negotiation.
+Students will have from March 1st through March 31st to complete the negotiation.

 Who will I be negotiating with?

 We will pair you with a student from another law school.
-On October 1st, you will receive your partner’s contact information along with the relevant information from your client.
+On March 1st, you will receive your opposing counsel’s contact information along with the relevant pleadings and information from your client.

 What type of fact pattern will I be negotiating?